 - Certificate of Completion of Specialist Training (CCST) in General Adult and Addiction Psychiatry

-I have worked as a NHS General Adult Consultant Psychiatrist in the Borough of Kensington and Chelsea since 2002.
-I am also an Honorary Senior Lecturer in Psychological Medicine at Imperial College, London.
-I have extensive experience in assessing and managing all major mental illnesses, including depression (mild to severe), all anxiety disorders, bipolar disorder, ADHD, psychosis, drug and alcohol misuse and dual diagnosis (co-existing drug/alcohol misuse and mental disorder).
+Dr Mo Zoha has worked as an NHS General Adult Consultant Psychiatrist in the Borough of Kensington and Chelsea since 2002.
+He is also an Honorary Senior Lecturer in Psychological Medicine at Imperial College, London.
+He has extensive experience in assessing and managing all major mental illnesses, including depression (mild to severe), all anxiety disorders, bipolar disorder, ADHD, psychosis, drug and alcohol misuse and dual diagnosis (co-existing drug/alcohol misuse and mental disorder).

-I have a holistic approach to clinical practice, with an emphasis on treating all of my patients as individuals.
-I believe individuals with mental health difficulties do best when a high level of clinical expertise is delivered with warmth, compassion and kindness.
+Dr Zoha has a holistic approach to clinical practice, with an emphasis on treating all patients as individuals.
+He believes individuals with mental health difficulties do best when a high level of clinical expertise is delivered with warmth, compassion and kindness.

-I believe mental health difficulties are most successfully treated using a range of evidence-based treatments, often combining both medication and non-medication strategies – a combination I routinely provide for my patients.
+He believes mental health difficulties are most successfully treated using a range of evidence-based treatments, often combining both medication and non-medication strategies – a combination he routinely provides for his patients.

-I am also interested in the interface between physical and mental health.
-I ensure physical health problems co-existing with mental health problems/resulting from medication side effects are properly treated in my patients.
+Dr Zoha is also interested in the interface between physical and mental health.
+He ensures physical health problems co-existing with mental health problems/resulting from medication side effects are properly treated in patients.

-I regularly lecture and run workshops on a wide range of subjects including “Managing Mental Health Problems”, “Delivering Evidence-based Care” and “Happiness”.
+Dr Zoha regularly lectures and run workshops on a wide range of subjects including managing mental health problems, delivering evidence-based care and happiness.